mean average precision in computer vision with Roboflow

-Published May 6, 2020 • 10 min read
+Published May 1, 2026 • 11 min read

-What is Mean Average Precision (mAP)?
+What Is Mean Average Precision (mAP)?

-Mean Average Precision (mAP) is used to measure the performance of computer vision models. mAP is equal to the average of the Average Precision metric across all classes in a model.
-You can use mAP to compare both different models on the same task and different versions of the same model. mAP is measured between 0 and 1.
+You can use mAP to compare both different models on the same task and different versions of the same model.

-What is the Confusion Matrix?
+What Is the Confusion Matrix?

-Before we dive deeper, it’s worth taking a moment to explain some of the basic terms we’ll be using in the rest of the blog post.
 When we evaluate the quality of model detections, we usually compare them with ground truth and divide them into four groups.
 A case when the model correctly detects an object is called True Positive [TP].
 When an object not actually in the image is found, we say it is False Positive [FP].

 On the other hand, when an object in the ground truth is not detected, it is False Negative [FN].
 The last group is formed by True Negatives [TN].
 However, in the case of object detection, it is not taken into account.
 We can interpret it as all correctly undetected objects - background.
 The four groups form the so-called confusion matrix, shown in the illustration below.